 All lockers assigned to students are the property of the school.
 At no time does the school relinquish its exclusive control of its lockers.
-The school principal or his/her designee shall have custody of all combinations to all lockers or locks.
 Students are prohibited from placing locks on any locker without the advanced approval of the school principal or his/her designee.
+A student may lose locker privileges if student does not maintain the student code of conduct.